lseppala/knowledge/programming-language/go/a-conversation-with-go-modules.md

 It seemed like a really fragile way to specify and management dependencies.
 All systems become legacy systems after time, and managing dependency versions is crucial.
-And when new people leaving the team, it seemed like it could be a real headache to make sure everyone has identical build environments.
+And when new people join the team, it seemed like it could be a real headache to make sure everyone has identical build environments.

 > That's why you should use Docker!
-Docker docker docker!
+Docker Docker Docker!
 The only reason to
 > have a personal computer is to have a place to run Docker!

 Enough of that.
 How do I get started?